 Unified

-Part of Starting Point's Tier 2 boxes, revolves around exploiting the Log4j vulnerability.
+Part of Starting Point's Tier 2 boxes, Unified revolves around exploiting the Log4j vulnerability.
 Securing the initial foothold entails identifying the application's version through meticulous enumeration of the web server.
 Subsequently, leveraging a readily available allows us to gain access to the application using the administrator

 account.
 Further reconnaissance within the site exposes plaintext SSH credentials, allowing us to root the box.